Position: Public Guardian Representative

 - Coordinate with the representative payees, if applicable, to help manage benefits and budgeting for individuals

 - Prepare for and participate in annual on-site audits from the Virginia Department of Aging and Rehabilitative Services (DARS)

 - Develop relationships and coordinate with interdisciplinary teams of the individuals we serve

 - Other duties as assigned

-Minimum Qualifications: Any combination of education, experience, and training equivalent to graduation from an accredited four-year college or university with a bachelor’s degree, plus one year of professional work experience in a human service field such as Social Work, Psychology, or Sociology.
+Minimum Qualifications: High School Diploma or GED, but graduation from an accredited four-year college or university with a bachelor’s degree is preferred, with one year of professional work experience in a human service field such as Social Work, Psychology, or Sociology.
 Must demonstrate effective oral, written, and interpersonal communication principles and techniques, and have strong critical-thinking skills to advocate and navigate through complex systems.
 Must be organized and have multi-tasking abilities.

 Preferred Qualifications: Bilingual in Spanish or other languages.
 Experience with Microsoft Office and database applications.
 Knowledge of treatment modalities and intervention techniques, such as behavior management, independent living skills training, supportive counseling, family education, crisis intervention, discharge planning and service coordination.
 Previous case management experience and prior experience directly working with individuals with disabilities.

 Salary: $45,000 — negotiable dependent upon qualifications and experience

-Special Requirements: The candidate chosen for this position will be required to complete a Child Protective Services Registry, a Criminal Background check to the satisfaction of The Arc of Northern Virginia, as well as a drug screening.
-The candidate will also go through extensive training facilitated by The Arc of Northern Virginia and possibly other entities.
+Special Requirements: The candidate chosen for this position will be required to complete a Child Protective Services Registry, a Criminal Background check to the satisfaction of The Arc of Northern Virginia, and a drug screening.
+Work within a public guardianship program requires that an individual shall not have been convicted of any criminal offense involving any physical attack, neglect or abuse of a person, lying, cheating, or stealing, nor convicted of any felony.
 A valid motor vehicle driver’s license is required and the candidate will be required to use their own vehicle for travel to/from appointments.
 Transporting clients is strictly prohibited.
 Mileage reimbursement will be issued upon receipt to The Arc of Northern Virginia.

 How To Apply: